WHAT IS

 How to Remove Disposable Gloves the Right Way:

-HOW TO NOTIFY BUSINESS OF COVID-19 SYMPTOMS, SUSPECTED OR CONFIRMED COVID-19 DIAGNOSIS
+BUSINESS OF COVID-19 SYMPTOMS, SUSPECTED OR CONFIRMED COVID-19 DIAGNOSIS

-This section outlines the steps an employee must use to notify Parkway Tropics if the employee shows any symptoms of COVID-19, or if the employee has a suspected or confirmed diagnosis of COVID-19.
+This section outlines the steps an employee must use to notify Parkway Tropics if the employee shows any symptoms of COVID-19, or if the employee has a suspected or confirmed diagnosis of

 When an employee is identified with a confirmed case of COVID-19, within 24 hours, notify: